 Conclusion

-Applying fixes to in-loop RDO decision and to SAO and Hadamard filter averaging stage provides additionally ~0.1% of coding gain in comparison to test CE5-3.2.1.
+Applying fixes to in-loop RDO decision and to SAO and Hadamard filter averaging stage provides additionally ~0.11% of coding gain for AI and 0.05% for RA in comparison to test CE5-3.2.1.
 Additionally, enabling filtering for chroma components allows further increase filter performance.